Yqno/PasswordGenJS/README.md

 # PasswordGenJS
-A Password Generator in JavaScript
+A Password Generator in JavaScript.